 V.Section1.C.4.
 Steering Function.
-Except when the University Senate gives specific directions, the Executive Committee shall, when consideration is being given to referring any matter to a standing committee, determine the standing committee that shall have jurisdiction; provided, however, that nothing in this responsibility shall challenge the University President's authority and responsibility for interpretation of the Statutes and bylaws or for determining ultimate jurisdiction when conflicts arise.
+Except when the University Senate gives specific directions, the Executive Committee, in consultation with the standing committee chairs, shall, when consideration is being given to referring any matter to a standing committee, determine the standing committee that shall have jurisdiction; provided, however, that nothing in this responsibility shall challenge the University President's authority and responsibility for interpretation of the Statutes and bylaws or for determining ultimate jurisdiction when conflicts arise.

 V.Section1.C.5.
 Motion Review.
 The Executive Committee may make editorial suggestions to the language of any motion, including a resolution, that is submitted for University Senate consideration.
 The Executive Committee should apply this responsibility judiciously, noting that the purpose of this review is to improve clarity, remove ambiguity, and identify inconsistencies with superseding policy.
 Any such editorial suggestions are incorporated only after review and approval by the body submitting the motion.